Pursuing Your Passion When You Have Something To Lose

 Often, this makes people give in, because they don’t want to cause their loved ones anxiety, financial pressure, or let them down.
 When you have a comfortable existence, it’s easy to talk yourself out of doing something that may threaten it.
 Sure, your life is not where you want it to be, but it’s not all that bad.
 And the thought of doing that thing you want to do is terrifying and overwhelming.

-When I finally decided to do what I always loved i.e. to drive myself demented through the act of writing, the thought of showing up for work at my regular job made me truly despair.
+When I finally decided to take writing seriously, the thought of showing up for work at my regular job made me truly despair.
 It’s totally natural to want to rage quit your job the second you decide to pursue your passion.
 However, telling your boss to shove it probably isn’t the best way to approach the situation.

 You already have to be there for about 8 hours per day anyway, so why not make the most of it!
 Use the time to take extra courses at work, meet interesting people from different departments for lunch or a coffee, and go to more trainings where you can network.
 Honestly, I wish I had just always done this because it makes your life so much easier.
 When you see everyday as an opportunity to learn something new, you become so much more engaged and productive.
 Listen to podcasts on your commute.
 Talk about your passion and learn from others, get feedback on something you created.
 There is so much untapped value here, do not waste the opportunity!